Upcoming SLT Productions

 Performances: 30 September - 4 October 2025

 A fast-paced political farce exposing police corruption through absurdity, satire, and razor-sharp wit.
 Chaotic, clever, and outrageously funny.
-3M, 1F, 3 ANY

 Director: Mark Ireson